Calmar-lab/Phase1_Project/README.md

 This analysis leads to three main recommendations;
 - Consider purchasing and operating low-risk aircraft models, as they have consistently lower accident rates.
 This approach will not only minimize operational risks but will also enhance the company’s reputation for safety.
 - Take advantage of the downward trend in aviation accidents.
 With the steady decline in aviation accidents over the years, you can capitalize on this during marketing to attract investors as well as customers.
 - Invest in aircraft suitable for flight purposes with a low-risk profile.
-Cautiously evaluate whether to enter a specific segment before purchasing aircraft suitable for that sector.
+Cautiously evaluate whether to enter a specific sector (e.g. private or commercial) before purchasing aircraft suitable for that sector.
 For instance, sectors like ferry, aerial observation, and public flying record lower incident rates and may be a safer and more favorable investment opportunity.

 ## Next Steps
 - To conduct a deeper analysis on the root causes behind accidents and incidents in certain aircraft make and models.
 Explore further to determine which manufacturers produce the most incident-prone models, to aid in informed procurement decisions.
-- To conduct further analysis to understand frequency vs. risk, especially for models like Cessna which appear in both low-risk aircrafts and in aircrafts with the most recorderd cases.
+- To conduct further analysis to understand frequency vs. risk, especially for models like Cessna which appear in both low-risk aircrafts and in aircrafts with the most recorded accident/incident cases.
-Find out and prove if this paradox is indeed simply because these models are flown more frequently compared to other models and not due to inherent safety flaws
+Find out and prove if this paradox is indeed simply because these models are flown more frequently compared to other models and not due to inherent safety flaws.